codefordenver/habitat-group-contacts/README.md

 `npm install`

-### Starting React Server

-#### Setup .env file

-Remove the `_sample` from the `.env` file.

-Add the VolunteerHub username and password to the `.env` which is used to access the API.

-#### Run React Server

-Navigate to the `client` folder and run `npm run start`

-React server will start on `http://localhost:3000/`

 # Running the local dev server

-Once the local setup is complete.
+Once the local setup is complete for both the root and client directories.
 You can run the dev server while in the root directory using the command:

 `npm run dev`